Vector Currents of Massive Neutrinos of an Electroweak Nature

-Among (\ref{15})-(\ref{24}) the cross sections (\ref{18}) and (\ref{23}) have the negative signs.
-This says in favor of a latent connection between the electric charge of the neutrino and its charge radius.
-The latter together with (\ref{1}) allows to conclude that at the availability of a non-zero mass, the neutrino must possess simultaneously each of currents of the vector nature.
+Among (\ref{16})-(\ref{24}) the cross sections (\ref{18}) and (\ref{23}) have negative signs.
+This fall in favor of a latent connection between the electric charge of the neutrino and its charge radius.
+The latter together with (\ref{1}) permits the conclusion that at the availability of a nonzero mass, the studied neutrino must possess simultaneously each current of a vector nature.